Our Private Independent High School

 Curriculum Overview

-Choice plays a key role as well, as students make decisions about what studio and performing arts classes they might take; whether to pursue college preparatory, honors, or AP classes; which sports or clubs they’ll lead; whether a second world language or an AP computer science class best suits their strengths; and which electives most appeal to them.
+Choice plays a key role as well, as students make decisions about what studio and performing arts classes they might take; whether to pursue college preparatory, honors, or AP classes; which sports or clubs they’ll lead; whether a second language or an AP computer science class best suits their strengths; and which electives most appeal to them.

 For a complete list of Upper School offerings, please review our Curriculum Guide.
-A summary of curricular offerings including college prep, honors, and AP courses as well as college matriculations for the most recent graduating class can be found in our College Profile.
+A summary of curricular offerings including college prep, honors, and AP courses, as well as college matriculations for the most recent graduating class can be found in our College Profile.

 Graduation Requirements